dmorozov82/xiu-mediaserver-aws-eks/README.md

     --policy-name AWSLoadBalancerControllerIAMPolicy `
     --policy-document file://iam_policy.json
 ```
 4. Create an IAM role.
-Create a Kubernetes service account named aws-load-balancer-controller in the kube-system namespace for the AWS Load Balancer Controller and annotate the Kubernetes service account with the name of the IAM role (851737112717 - Account ID):
+Create a Kubernetes service account named **aws-load-balancer-controller** in the **kube-system** namespace for the AWS Load Balancer Controller and annotate the Kubernetes service account with the name of the IAM role (*851737112717* - Account ID, replace with our own):
 ```
 aws configure set region us-west-1